open-organization/open-org-distributed-work-guide/szacks-building-cohesive-remote-teams.md

 Everyone has ups and downs and just like you can support your teammates when they are on a low, you can expect that they will support you when it comes around.
 Having a personal relationship with people in a remote/global environment can be more challenging, as you have to explicitly build the relationship instead of having it slowly develop implicitly by virtue of you working together.

-In remote teams, you should encourage regular virtual coffee breaks.
+Remote teams should schedule regular coffee breaks.
-This is a scheduled block of time in which a few people get together on a video call for specifically non-business conversation.
+In this case, a "coffee break" is a block of time in which a few people get together on a video call for specifically non-business conversation.
 It might seem a bit contrived at first, but with time, it helps build and cement relationships.
 The team dynamic should guide exactly how it is implemented, either with set people each time, or a specific time when anyone who wants can join in.
 At the beginning, it may be necessary to choose a person to set the topic, though after the team becomes comfortable with one another, natural conversation may be more forthcoming.